canidlogic/retro/doc/RetroSpec.md

 The graph function `f(t)` is defined by a sequence of **blocks,** a **repeat offset,** and a **repeat length.**  Each block has a length in cycles `n` that must be a finite value greater than zero.
 The blocks define a finite subdomain of the function starting at `t` zero, with the start of the first block at `t` zero, and the start of each subsequent block immediately after the preceding block.
 Therefore, the first block with length `n` defines the graph function for `t` in range `[0, n-1]`, the second block with length `m` defines the graph function for `t` in range `[n, n+m-1]`, and so forth.

 The repeat offset is a `t` value that is within the subdomain of one of the blocks.
 The repeat length `r` is an integer greater than zero, such that `(t + r - 1)` is also within the subdomain of one of the blocks.
-(Not necessarily the same block as `t`.)
+(Not necessarily the same block that `t` is within.)
 The finite `t` subdomain defined by the sequence of blocks is extended to positive infinity by looping values from `t` to `(t + r - 1)`.

+Loops allow effects such as trills to be compactly graphed as a single repetition, with the repeat information then extending this single repetition as many times as is needed.

 Retro supports two kinds of blocks:  **planes** and **ramps.**  A plane block simply returns a constant value throughout its subdomain.
 A ramp block has different values at the start and end of the block, and uses linear interpolation within the block.